 In recent times, Paul Thomas Anderson has probably inspired more people to become filmmakers than anybody else; and by working again with Daniel Day-Lewis, he is aiming to capture and share his fascinating (and progressively more rare) portrayals as well.

 This post will be updated, therefore, when I have had a chance to see “Phantom Thread”!
-(As it has, as you will see below.)
+(As it has, as you will see below.
+Also see my top ten films for 2018 here.)
 It has been a great year for thought-provoking and entertaining films.
 My favourites for the year are:

 The Florida Project